voks-templating/voks-web-elements/README.md

 the form of `dataXyz: true` or `"data-xyz": true`) and aria-* attributes (also in kebap and camel case) are supported.

-**NOTE!: please be aware, that attributes are no longer passed via `attributes` sub-property.
-Instead, they are passed directly to the element function.**

 If a dom element is allowed to have content the attributes run as first parameter, whereas the content can be passed as second parameter.